 V.D.E.
 Verband Deutsher Elektrotechniker (Association of German Electrical Engineers) is a private German organization that, like UL and CSA, establishes product-safety standards, conducts product testing, and issues certificates of approval.
 VDE tests DC-DC converters to EN60950.

 T.U.V.
 Technisher Uberwachungs-Verein is a testing agency only.
 They have been authorized by VDE to test and approve products to VDE standards.
 Unlike VDE, TUV has offices in the USA, and they are often hired by US-based companies to approve products, which can then carry both the VDE and TUV logos.

 B.S.I.
 The British Standards Institution is a quasi-governmental agency that both develops standards and tests products in the United Kingdom.

 B.A.B.T.
 The British Approvals Board for Telecommunications is a private organization that approves telecom equipment sold into the UK market.
 BABT both conducts its own testing and accredits independent testing laboratories.

 Significant differences between UL with its safety standards and EU with its directives include the fact that UL standards often dictate methods of construction.
-EU directives and their underlying IEC/EN specs rarely dictate construction (EN60950 being an exception).
+EU directives and their underlying IEC/EN specs rarely dictate construction (EN60950-1) being an exception).
 UL and its authorized testing labs inspect and test products before approving or recognizing them.
-EU does not . . . it permits manufacturers to "self certify."
-Many manufacturers, however, will often submit their products to EU-accredited testing companies (one of which is UL) as a means of demonstrating full compliance with relevant EU directives.
+EU does not . . . it permits manufacturers to “self certify.”
+Many manufacturers, however, will often submit their products to EU-accredited testing companies (one of which is UL) as a means of demonstrating full compliance with relevant EU directive.